ukceh-rse/rsecon25-bof-ai/submission.md

 > How will you disseminate and build on session content after the conference?

-A group of volunteers will develop the draft position statement and guidance document.
+A group of volunteers will finalise the draft position statement and guidance document, aiming for publication on Zenodo with 6 weeks of the conference.

-The final version (aim for end of September) will be shared with attendees prior to publication.
-Individuals may choose to (a) sign the document, (b) be credited as a contributor, or (c) not have their name anywhere on the document.
+Prior to publication, the final version will be shared with attendees, who may choose to sign and/or be credited for their contribution.

-The final document will then be published to Zenodo.

 # Outstanding questions